 Hit-and-Run Accidents Have Increased a Staggering 60% Since 2009

 The National Highway Traffic Safety Administration (NHTSA) began compiling statistics on fatal motor vehicle crashes 43 years ago.
-The year 2016 had the largest number of fatal hit-and-run accidents and fatalities ever recorded: 2,049 fatalities.
-Pedestrian and bicyclists were 70 percent of the hit-and-run fatalities.
+The year 2016 had the largest number of fatal accidents and fatalities ever recorded: 2,049 fatalities.
+Pedestrian and bicyclists were 70 percent of fatalities.
+81 percent of fatalities occurred in urban areas in 2018.

-A hit and run incident is a double loss for a victim.
+A person that causes an incident and leaves the scene is a double loss for a victim.
 First, they are injured.
 Second, the wrongdoer leaves and no justice is possible.
 However, uninsured motorist coverage on a person’s own auto insurance policy may be available to provide compensation.

 Why Hit-and-Run Fatalities Have Increased